Regenerating Life in Your Psychology Practice: Rebuilding the Common Good for Ourselves and Our Clients

 So, what does a regenerative psychology practice look like?
 I believe it involves two key aspects:

-1. Accessing the Common Good for Ourselves as Practitioners
+1. Accessing and Nurturing the Common Good for Ourselves as Practitioners

 As psychologists, we must prioritise our connection to life-giving practices.
 This might be time spent in the wider living world, moments of mindfulness, or nurturing relationships that replenish us.
 For me, it’s those morning walks with my dogs and reconnecting with my vitality through exercise.
 For you, it could be different, but it’s crucial to identify and safeguard these practices.